YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    ]
    {-ST[DOUT]|file-name}

-* By default, MUPIP EXTRACT uses -FORMAT=ZWR.
+* By default, the FORMAT of MUPIP EXTRACT is ZWR.

 * MUPIP EXTRACT uses the Global Directory to determine which database files to use.

 * MUPIP EXTRACT supports user collation routines.
-When used without the -FREEZE qualifier, EXTRACT may operate concurrently with normal YottaDB database access.
+When used without the FREEZE qualifier, EXTRACT may operate concurrently with normal YottaDB database access.

 * To ensure that MUPIP EXTRACT reflects a consistent application state, suspend the database updates to all regions involved in the extract, typically with the FREEZE qualifier, or backup the database with the ONLINE qualifier and extract files from the backup.